 The owner must submit a request for vacancy payments in the form and manner required by the PHA and must provide any information or substantiation required by the PHA to determine the amount of any vacancy payment.

-DCA will make vacancy payments for PBV units whose waitlists are managed by DCA.
-Vacancy payments are not to exceed 60 days and may not overlap with lease terms of any unit.
+DCA will not make vacancy payments for PBV units whose waitlists are not managed by DCA.